 Advertisement

 The phrase itself is often translated as 'birthright citizenship' and there's an assumption that this is automatically applied to any child born on French soil.

-In reality, it functions very differently in France than in other nations, such as the United States, which confer nationality at birth.
+In reality, however, it functions very differently in France than in other nations, such as the United States, which confer nationality at birth.

+Advertisement